apache/spark-website/developer-tools.md

         q"""
         ^
 ```
-<h4>Debug Spark with SBT and IntelliJ</h4>
-Debug Spark directly inside IntelliJ is somehow difficult.
-But with remote debug functionality which provided by IntelliJ,
+<h4>Remote Debug Unit Test</h4>
-we can easily debug test in SBT.
-This part will show you how to set up debug mode for Spark with SBT and IntelliJ.
+This part will show you how to debug unit test in SBT with the help of remote debug functionality which provided by IntelliJ.

 <h5>Set up Remote Debug Configuration</h5>
 Follow <i>Run > Edit Configurations > + > Remote</i> to open a default Remote Configuration template: